Death of twins from medical negligence devastates young family

 On October 9 last year, Ms Guingan was admitted to the Clayton hospital at 35 weeks after experiencing contractions.
 A subsequent ultrasound found that one of the girls’ hearts was not beating and a caesarean was performed hours later.

 After waking from the anaesthetic, Ms Guingan was told that the twin girls – Amelia and Tiana – had suffered from TTTS.

-Amelia was by then stillborn and Tiana was on life support and given very little chance of survival.
+Amelia was, by then, stillborn and Tiana was on life support, given very little chance of survival.
 Ms Guingan was then told that she had to immediately decide – while still recovering from the anaesthetic – whether to keep Tiana on life support.
 She eventually made the heartbreaking decision to turn off life support.